RaidenRaider/Red251/README.md

 Red251 serves as an updated version of Pokémon Red, and as a side hack of Pokémon Red++, with permission from Mateo.

 It fixes a lot of bugs leftover from original Red and Blue, as well as adding new features.
-It builds two versions, a "Normal" version and a "Hard" version.
+It builds three versions, a "Normal" version, a "Hard" version and an "Extreme" version.
 The only difference is the level curve.

 For a list of features, check out [**FEATURES.md**](FEATURES.md).